Qazeer/InfoSec-Notes/L7/1433_MSSQL/2-Methodology.md

 privileges.

 This permission is implied for the `sysadmin` role for all databases, and the `db_owner` role members in databases that they own.
+Indeed, impersonation of a login (`EXECUTE AS LOGIN`) grants server level permissions (of the impersonated login) while the impersonation of an user (`EXECUTE AS USER`) only grant permissions at the database level.

 The following queries can be used to exploit the `IMPERSONATE` permission: